Masskrugstemmen, or beer steinholding, is a relatively new competition in America but here's everything you need to know about it.

 A: Mahss-kroog-stem-men, approximately.
 Or you can just call it steinholding.

 A: A full one-liter stein should weigh approximately 5.5 pounds or 2.5 kg, whichever you prefer.

 A: Everyone is different, and being in good athletic condition helps, but to put it bluntly, you basically just practice holding a stein a lot.
-If you are serious about competing, see our beer steinholding training section with training tips from national champions.
+If you're serious about competing, see our beer steinholding training section with training tips from national champions.

 A: There isn't currently a world-level competition, so until we find someone somewhere else in the world to challenge our U.S. competitors, we're going to consider the U.S. National Record to be the World Record.
-U.S. Men's National Record is currently 21 minutes, 5 seconds, set by Mike Ayling at the 2017 National Masskrugstemmen Championships at the Steuben Day Parade and New York City Oktoberfest.
-The U.S. Women's National Record is currently 4 minutes, 20 seconds, set by Julie Gilbert at the 2017 National Masskrugstemmen Championships at the Steuben Day Parade and New York City Oktoberfest.
+U.S. Men's National Record is currently 21 minutes, 17 seconds, set by Michael Tyler at the 2018 Lenny Coyne Memorial Hofbräu National Masskrugstemmen Championships at the Steuben Day Parade and New York City Oktoberfest.
+The U.S. Women's National Record is currently 5 minutes, 2 seconds, set by Emily Pagel at the 2018 Lenny Coyne Memorial Hofbräu National Masskrugstemmen Championships at the Steuben Day Parade and New York City Oktoberfest.
 We are working toward listing all Previous National and Regional champions on our Steinholding Competition Results.

 A: You are a special breed, my friend.
 There are lots of local, regional and national level competitions across the country, check out our map for where to compete in steinholding.
 If you know of a restaurant, festival, or other venue that holds competitions, tell them to get in touch with us so we can add them to the map!